Protecting Your Rights After A Burn Injury

-It is easy to underestimate the devastating effects of a serious burn until you experience one.
-Beyond the intense pain, burns are one of the leading causes of permanent disfigurement.
-Burn victims are also more vulnerable to infections and other potentially fatal complications.
+It is easy to underestimate the devastating effects of a serious burn until you have experienced one.
+Beyond the intense pain, burns are also one of the leading causes of permanent disfigurement.
+In addition, burn victims are more vulnerable to infections and other potentially fatal complications.

 We understand that no amount of compensation can undo the trauma of a catastrophic injury.
 However, filing a successful claim may allow you to regain your financial footing.
 Our burn injury lawyers represent clients in Fort Lauderdale and throughout Florida.
-Contact us today to schedule a free consultation.
+Contact us today at 954-928-9909 or send your contact information via our online contact form to schedule a free consultation.

 Burn injuries can be among some of the most severe and complex injuries that people suffer.
-This is because they have an impact that far exceeds what is visible on the surface.
-They often lead to infections, organ failure, and chronic pain.
+This is because they make impacts that far exceed what is visible on the surface.
+They often lead to infections, organ failure and chronic pain.

 Unfortunately, burns often result from the negligence of others.
 Some of the common causes of these injuries are: